devizer/KernelManagementLab/KernelManagementJam/ThreadInfo/README.md

 x64 Windows and ARM 32-bit Linux are manually tested only.

-It should support Linux x86 and BSD-like system with linux compatibility layer using mono, but was never tested.
+It should be supported on Linux x86 and BSD-like system with linux compatibility layer using mono, but was never tested.

 ## Implementation
 The implementation utilizes platform invocation of the corresponding system libraries depending on the OS: